Outdoor / Natural Site

 Historic Camp Paranormal Investigation

-Explore Camp Kiwanee's historic buildings and grounds where Alice Burrage's spirit is reported to be active.
-The upstairs areas where she allegedly hung herself are particularly active, with reports of rocking chairs moving independently and screaming sounds.
+Explore Camp Kiwanee's historic buildings and grounds where the spirit of a tragic bride is reported to be active.
+The upstairs areas of the main lodge are particularly associated with the legend, with reports of rocking chairs moving independently and screaming sounds.

 Duration: